dongphusang/Terra/README.md

 USER NEEDS
 -
 - This system is used to ease some aspects of plant nurturing process (watering, ventilation, or lighting).
 - Many people have workspaces where they take care of their plants.
 Some typical tasks can be adjusting light, watering plants, and checking soil.
 However, it is impossible to manually monitor your plants all the time since you may go on vacations or simply procrastination.
-This is where the system comes in, it shares some of the responsbilities to take of the plants.
+This is where the system comes in as it shares some responsbilities of plant nurturing.

 SPECIFICS
 -